How to Get Rid of Hiccups: 14 Home Remedies That Actually Work

 Would you believe he longest case of hiccups lasted for 68 years?
 Check out 7 mind-blowing facts about hiccups!

-3. Hold your breath
+3. How to get rid of hiccups: Hold your breath

 The next time you’ve got hiccups, take a deep breath and hold it.
 When there’s a build-up of carbon dioxide in your lungs, your diaphragm relaxes, which should help get rid of hiccups.